Skip to main content

 1. Install

-Installation of react-native-bugsee module allows for a richer integration and brings the ability to further control Bugsee from within your Javascript code.
+Installing the react-native-bugsee module allows for richer integration and brings the ability to further control Bugsee from within your JavaScript code.

 Install the module itself: